Admission and selection procedure

 - Your motivation to study IBEB at Erasmus School of Economics.
 Your motivation is to be expressed by answering the questions in our motivation statement.

 - As explained above; to preserve the international character of the programme, the Programme Board has decided that the student population in the IBEB programme must consist of at least 50% international students.
 This may affect the importance of each selection criterion during the application period.
 It means the sooner you apply including all required documentation, the sooner you will receive the outcome of your application.
-This way you avoid the risk that already too many applicants with a similar background have been offered a place in the IBEB programme.

 For questions about the admission and application procedure you are more than welcome to contact us via phone or via email: